sigmie/sigmie.com/docs/v0/mappings.md

 }
 ```

-In the `configure` method you specify the Elasticsearch native field type.
+In the `configure` method, you specify the Elasticsearch native field type.
 In our example, we are mapping the color as a native unstructured text field to use it with a `Match` query.

-Then by calling the `indexPrefixes` we tell Elasticsearch to index the prefixes since we plan to use a `Prefix` query on it.

-And lastly, we save the `raw` value to use it with a `Term` query.
+Then by calling the `indexPrefixes`, we tell Elasticsearch to index the prefixes since we plan to use a `Prefix` query on it.
+Lastly, we save the `raw` value to use it with a `Term` query.

 Since colors can have two or more words (eg. sky blue) we define a custom field analyzer that splits the string into tokens whenever it encounters a **whitespace** and also **lowercases** all tokens.